 The Lord Mayor's Multicultural Awards for Business celebrate the contribution multicultural businesses make to the Brisbane economy and community through their creativity, innovation and resilience.

-Award winners were recognised at the 2016 Lord Mayor’s Multicultural Business Dinner and Awards on Friday 29 July 2016 at City Hall.
+Nominations are now open and will be accepted until 5pm, Thursday 13 April 2017.
+Award winners will be recognised at the 2017 Lord Mayor’s Multicultural Business Dinner on Saturday 27 May at City Hall.

 Multicultural Business Person of the Year

 This award recognises a multicultural Brisbane business person who successfully exports their products and services from Brisbane, throughout Australia, and/or across Asia Pacific or internationally.
 The award celebrates the recipient's contribution to the Brisbane economy and recognises them as a local champion of enterprise with a global outlook for their business.

 Nick Xynias Young Multicultural Business Person of the Year